wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 28 Be ye prepared ; for , lo ! to-morrow , at the dawning of the day , our mighty squadrons shall rush upon these Yankees , and destroy them.

-29 Here will we establish ourselves upon the borders of Columbia ; and ye shall be officers , tythe-men , and tax-gatherers , under the king , your master:
+29 Here will we establish ourselves upon the borders of Columbia ; and ye shall be officers , tythe-men , and tax-gatherers , under the king , your master :

 30 Moreover , a day and a night shall ye plunder and riot ; and your watch-word shall be , BEAUTY AND BOOTY !